Amitesh31/Chicago-Crime-Dashboard/README.md

 Data wrangling and analysis were conducted using MySQL, and the visual representation was achieved with Tableau dashboards.

 ## Key Findings:
-<li>**Crime Count**: From 2008 to 2022, Chicago reported a total of 1,190,000 crime cases. /br
+<li>**Crime Count**: From 2008 to 2022, Chicago reported a total of 1,190,000 crime cases.
--**Most Common Crimes:** Theft and Battery emerged as the most prevalent crimes.
+<li>**Most Common Crimes:** Theft and Battery emerged as the most prevalent crimes.
--**Peak Crime Times:** Rather than the early hours, midday and midnight have the highest crime rates, with the reasons varying by year, month, and location.
+<li>**Peak Crime Times:** Rather than the early hours, midday and midnight have the highest crime rates, with the reasons varying by year, month, and location.
--**Neighborhood Safety Metrics:** "Edison Park" records the lowest crime numbers.
+<li>**Neighborhood Safety Metrics:** "Edison Park" records the lowest crime numbers.
 However, "West Garfield Park" has the highest arrest rate at 36.36%, and "West Glen" has the lowest at 5.92%.
--**Crime Hotspots:** Streets, apartments, and residences are where most crimes occur.
+<li>**Crime Hotspots:** Streets, apartments, and residences are where most crimes occur.
 Theft is prevalent on streets around 8 PM and midnight, while apartments and residences frequently report domestic crimes like battery.